5G-ERA/docs/Middleware/configuration/installation/infrastructure/Edge/readme.md

 After the `microk8s` is installed and the `kubectl` command has access to the cluster, it is time to configure the cluster so the middleware can be deployed and function correctly inside of it.

-The files required for the execution of the cluster configuration are provided [here](../crop-middleware/)
+The files required for the execution of the cluster configuration are provided in the folder [crop-middleware](../../crop-middleware/)

 **Note: To execute the provided commands, make sure you are in the same directory as the downloaded files.**